-- Provide you with a sound understanding of the fundamental principles, methods, analysis and synthesis in engineering design and applications appropriate to the Civil Engineering discipline. - Provide you with a range of specialist modules integrated within the structured learning environment, reflecting the internationally-renowned research expertise within the Department, in order to broaden and deepen your educational experience. - Enable your career pathway towards chartered engineer status. - Offer you a degree structure that is relevant to industry and responsive to changes in technology and the needs of the community. - Provide you with a supportive and intellectually stimulating environment that encourages an attitude of independent learning and enquiry, and fosters an ethos of lifetime learning and professional development. - Afford you the opportunity of applying theoretical knowledge gained on the programme through a substantial piece of research (dissertation). - Offer you an opportunity to apply the knowledge you have developed during the taught component of your programme and gain experience of working within an engineering based organisation while developing your dissertation.
+- Provide you with a sound understanding of the fundamental principles, methods, analysis and synthesis in engineering design and applications appropriate to the Civil Engineering discipline. - Provide you with a range of specialist modules integrated within the structured learning environment, reflecting the internationally-renowned research expertise within the Department, in order to broaden and deepen your educational experience. - Enable your career pathway towards chartered engineer status. - Offer you a degree structure that is relevant to industry and responsive to changes in technology and the needs of the community. - Provide you with a supportive and intellectually stimulating environment that encourages an attitude of independent learning and enquiry, and fosters an ethos of lifetime learning and professional development. - Offer you a choice of research projects which are supported by the research activities within the Faculty and stimulate individual innovation, self-assessment and teamwork skills required in engineering. - Afford you the opportunity of applying theoretical knowledge gained on the programme through a substantial piece of research (dissertation).